vuejs/apollo/packages/docs/data/fragments.md

 :::

-::: tip Fragment Naming
+::: tip Fragment naming
-Prefix fragment names with the component name (e.g., `UserAvatarFields`) to make them easily identifiable when combined with other fragments.
+Prefix fragment names with the component name (`UserAvatarFields`) so they remain identifiable when many fragments are composed together.
 :::

-## Fragment Registry
+## Fragment registry

-Register fragments globally with `createFragmentRegistry` to use them by name without interpolation.
+You can register fragments globally with `createFragmentRegistry` and reference them by name without interpolation:

-::: warning Not recommended with GraphQL Codegen
+::: warning Not for use with GraphQL Codegen
-Do not use the fragment registry when using the `graphql` function generated by the [GraphQL Codegen client preset](https://the-guild.dev/graphql/codegen/plugins/presets/preset-client).
-The client preset creates precompiled GraphQL documents that already include fragment definitions.
+Do not use the fragment registry alongside the `graphql` function from the [GraphQL Codegen client preset](https://the-guild.dev/graphql/codegen/plugins/presets/preset-client).
+The client preset emits precompiled documents that already include fragment definitions.
 :::

 ```ts